sheabunge/code-snippets-tags/README.md

 * __Stable version:__ [1.2.1](http://downloads.wordpress.org/plugin/code-snippets-tags.latest-stable.zip)
 * __License:__ [MIT](http://opensource.org/licenses/MIT)

+> In Code Snippets version 2.0 or later, tags functionality is built in and this plugin is redundant

 Organize your code snippets with tags.
 Adds support to the Code Snippets WordPress plugin for adding tags to snippets.

 ## Description